dmlc/dgl/docs/source/guide/nn-construction.rst

             self.reset_parameters()

 Register parameters and submodules.
 In SAGEConv, submodules vary according to the aggregation type.
-Those modules are pure Pytorch nn modules like ``nn.Linear``, ``nn.LSTM``, etc. At the end of construction function, weight initialization is applied by calling ``reset_parameters()``.
+Those modules are pure PyTorch nn modules like ``nn.Linear``, ``nn.LSTM``, etc. At the end of construction function, weight initialization is applied by calling ``reset_parameters()``.